sergiovalerDEV/coffee-shop-ecommerce-platform/README.md

 ## ✨ Key Features

 - ☁️ Cloud-ready architecture for easy deployment and scaling
-- 🔄 Full-stack JavaScript for seamless integration between client and server
+- 🔄 Full-stack JavaScript with Express.js for seamless integration between client and server
 - 🖌 Thoughtfully crafted UI/UX focusing on simplicity and good vibes
 - 🚀 Optimized performance for a smooth coffee-ordering experience
 - 👤 Role-based access control for users and workers
 - 🔒 Exclusive sections for Puig Coffee workers
+- 🌐 RESTful API design using Express.js for efficient data handling

 ## 🔐 User Roles and Access